amnestywebsite/humanity-theme/CONTRIBUTING.md

 Would you like to partner with us to deliver team / group engineering's days or weeks at Amnesty?
 Are you looking to partner with organisations where you can make a large impact by offering pro bono services?

 If so, we would love to hear from you.
-This is managed by @DaveAmnesty.
+This is managed by [Dave](https://github.com/daveamnesty).
 For more information, email website[at]amnesty.org.

 #### WordPress Agencies